classy-org/paired-frame/README.md

 ### resizeElement

-**Required if autoResize is true.** A reference to the element that should be resized to match the counterpart's scrollHeight.
+_Required if autoResize is true_

+A reference to the element that should be resized to match the counterpart's scrollHeight.
 For best performance, this should be a wrapper div around the iframe with overflow set to "hidden".
 The iframe itself should have a static height large enough to accommodate the maximum height of its content.

 If your iframe's maximum content height is not predictable (for example, if it has infinitely scrolling content), you can also pass a reference to the iframe element itself.
-This will work, but may degrade performance during animations as the browser needs to layout the content of the entire iframe whenever its scrollHeight changes.
+This will work, but may degrade performance during animations.

 ### sendHistory